Optimal Clustering from Noisy Binary Feedback: Information-theoretical limits

 as $T \to \infty$ under $T = \omega(n)$.
-Smaller $h_i$ and $|p_1- p_2|$ imply item $i$ is harder to classify.
-Note that Theorem~$2.4.$ in \cite{oh2016} (corresponds to $p_2 = 1- p_1$ in our corollary) provides a minimax lower bound whereas our result is problem-specific and hence more precise.
-The proof of Corollary~\ref{cor:lowerbound-uniform} is presented in Appendix.
+Smaller $h_i$ and $|p_{11} - p_{21}|$ imply item $i$ is harder to classify.
+Note that Theorem~$2.4.$ in \cite{oh2016} (corresponds to $p_{21} = 1- p_{11}$ in our Corollary~\ref{cor:lowerbound-uniform}) provides a minimax lower bound whereas our result is problem-specific and hence more precise.
+Note that Corollary~\ref{cor:lowerbound-uniform} also applies directly to Example~\ref{ex:1} mentioned in Introduction.
+The lower bound on the error probability for each item $i$ scales as $\exp( -c \frac{T}{n}(2 h_i -1)^2 )$ with some constant $c>0$.